-The general tax rules for such investors who hold Shares in investment funds for private investment purposes (e.g., private assets) and not qualifying as professional securities dealers ("gewerbsmässige Wertschriftenhändler"), and who are subject to unlimited Swiss tax liability, are described as follows.
+The general tax rules for such investors who do not qualify as professional securities dealers ("gewerbsmässige Wertschriftenhändler"), hold Units in investment funds for private investment purposes, and are subject to unlimited Swiss tax liability, are described as follows.

-In general, Swiss funds are taxed on a transparent basis (i.e., each investor is liable to tax on their proportionate share of the underlying income).
-Non-Swiss funds are generally also taxed on the same basis.
+In general, Swiss funds are taxed on a transparent basis, i.e., each investor is liable to tax on their proportionate share of the underlying income.
+Foreign funds are generally also taxed on the same basis.
 The rules are different for distributing and accumulating funds, as determined by Swiss tax principles.

-Taxation of distributing Share classes
+Taxation of distributing Unit classes

 Net investment income (including carry forward) distributed by an investment fund is considered as taxable income at the federal and cantonal/communal level (all Cantons).
-In case a fund exceptionally retains a small proportion (less than 30%) of the net investment income the retained income will be carried forward.
-In case the fund retains more than 30% of the net investment income determined according to the rules set out in the circular letter 25 of the Swiss Federal Tax Authority, it will lose its qualification as distributing fund and, as a consequence, distributed as well as retained net investment income may be taxable.
-Capital gains generated by the fund are tax exempt for the investors if the capital gains are distributed separately or split out separately as part of the fund's Swiss Tax Reporting (further details in the following sections).
+If the fund retains less than 30% of the net investment income, such retained income will also be carried forward for tax purposes.
+If the fund retains more than 30% of the net investment income determined according to the rules set out in the circular letter 25 of the SFTA, it will lose its qualification as distributing fund and, as a consequence, distributed as well as retained net investment income may be taxable.

+Capital gains generated by the fund are tax exempt for the investors if the capital gains are distributed separately (by using a separate coupon) or if they are clearly indicated on the fund distribution statements and/or in the Swiss taxable values list (see below).

-The market value of the investment in the fund, at the end of each fiscal year of the Shareholder, is subject to cantonal and communal tax on wealth.
+The NAV of the investment in the fund, at the end of each fiscal year of the Unit holder, is subject to cantonal and communal tax on wealth.

-Liquidation: Swiss private investors will be subject to taxation for their share of the liquidation proceeds received from the fund less the following items: (i) share in the capital of the fund and (ii) capital gains realised by the fund.
+Liquidation: Swiss individual investors will be subject to taxation for their share of the liquidation proceeds received from the fund less the following items: (i) their proportionate share in the paidup capital of the fund, (ii) capital gains realized by the fund (if clearly indicated on the liquidation statement or reported on the Swiss taxable values list) and (iii) any accumulated income that has already been subject to the Swiss income tax.

-Taxation of accumulating Share classes
+Taxation of accumulating Unit classes

-Accumulated income resulting from net investment income of the respective Share classes is considered as taxable income with respect to direct federal tax and cantonal/communal taxes.
-Thus, retained net investment income of an 'accumulation fund' is taxable income for investors although it will not be distributed.
-Capital gains generated by the fund are tax exempt for investors.
+Accumulated income resulting from net investment income of the respective Unit classes determined according to the rules set out in the circular letter 25 of the SFTA is considered as taxable income with respect to direct federal tax and cantonal/communal taxes.
+Thus, retained net investment income of an 'accumulation fund' is taxable income for investors irrespective of its distribution.
+Capital gains generated by the Funds are tax exempt for investors provided that they are clearly indicated in the Funds' accounting records and/or in the Swiss taxable values list (see below).